dojo/widgets/src/slider/README.md

 - `root`: Applied to either the wrapping `<label>`, or a `<div>` in the same position in the node hierarchy
 - `inputWrapper`: Applied to the immediate parent of the `<input>` and custom track
 - `input`: Applied to the native `<input>` element
+- `track`: Applied to the element used to render the custom track
+- `fill`: Applied to the element used for the custom fill, a child of the track
+- `thumb`: Applied to the element used as the custom thumb, a child of the track
+- `output`: Applied to the `<output>` element used to display the current value

+*Conditional Classes*
 - `vertical`: Applied to the same level as `root` if `properties.vertical` is true
 - `disabled`: Applied to the same level as `root` if `properties.disabled` is true
 - `readonly`: Applied to the same level as `root` if `properties.readOnly` is true
 - `required`: Applied to the same level as `root` if `properties.required` is true
 - `invalid`: Applied to the same level as `root` if `properties.invalid` is true
 - `valid`: Applied to the same level as `root` if `properties.invalid` is set false (i.e. not only undefined)
-- `track`: Applied to the element used to render the custom track
-- `fill`: Applied to the element used for the custom fill, a child of the track
-- `thumb`: Applied to the element used as the custom thumb, a child of the track
-- `output`: Applied to the `<output>` element used to display the current value